 For any given species, appearance, strength and durability are determined by the quality selected.
 Knot size, knot frequency, grain orientation, type of machining and whether sapwood is included or excluded all have a bearing on quality.
 Where naturally durable, preservative treated or modified woods are specified, the TDCA recommends that the cladding is processed using a Factory Production Control system (FPC), with third party accreditation such as ISO9001.

-Where a cladding board is machined from material in which sapwood is present it should always be pre-treated with an appropriate preservative or made from modified wood.
+Where a cladding board is machined from material in which sapwood is present (for example softwood species) it should always be pre-treated with an appropriate preservative or made from modified wood.

 Standards relating to cladding specification

-BS EN 350-1: Durability of wood and wood based products - Natural durability of solid wood.
-Guide to the principles of testing and classification of the durability to biological agents of wood and wood-based materials.
+BS EN 350:2016 Durability of wood and wood based products Testing and classification of the durability to biological agents of wood and wood-based materials.

 BS EN 335: Durability of wood and wood based products.
 Use classes: definitions, application to solid wood and wood-based products.

 Classifies timber applications into five “Use Classes” depending on the risk a component faces from a biological hazard i.e. decay, disfigurement by surface moulds or insect attack during service.
 External timber cladding is a Use Class 3 application.
 This means it is considered to have a medium risk of attack from such biological organisms.
 However, poor detailing, installation or maintenance may result in cladding being exposed to more severe conditions so it is good practice to choose timber that has a more than adequate durability to meet the service conditions.